 A list of translators is here for your information.

 For a visa, the application fee is the equivalent in local currency of 80 euros for a short stay, 99 euros for a long stay.
+To check the exchange rate please click here.

 Most of the questions you may have about visas are listed on the France Visas website.
 Consult for example this FAQ, the answer to your question is certainly there.